How to Restore Pictures in Photoshop—Easy Fixes

-Although the restore and cleanup business is not quite as much a boom thing as it was when Photoshop first came out, it still comes up pretty regularly.
-Even though detailed restorations take time, there are a few things you can do to get the most obvious problems solved without too much trouble.
+Although the restore and cleanup business is not quite as much a boom thing as it was when Photoshop first came out, it still comes up.
+Detailed restorations take time.
+But there are things you can do to get some problems solved without too much trouble.

 The most common problems with most older photos have to do with age.
 Images yellow or fade with time, in which case doing a restore implies color correction or improving saturation.
 Others involve fading of contrast, or having areas too light or dark to see detail in.
 Recognizing the main problem(s) more or less on sight is often the key to the solution.